HISTORIC ST ALBANS - A CITY REVEALED

 Murder, theft, bribery, adultery - just some of the crimes committed here in St Albans down the ages.
 Hear about some of these dastardly deeds, the people who committed them and the punishments that were meted out.
 A fascinating walk, which looks at the lives of some notorious characters in our city's history.

-St Albans is rich in the artistic design and form of its architecture - friezes, carvings, stained glass and the buildings themselves.
+Explore the Art and Architecture of St Albans - friezes, carvings, stained glass and the buildings themselves.
 Many famous and well known architects have worked here from Sir Christopher Wren's stone mason, Edward Strong, to the much loved local artist and architect, Edgar Wigram, rambling through Europe, painting his water colours as he goes.
 Meet them all, hear their stories and appreciate the art and architecture of this fascinating city.
-Meet at the War Memorial by St Peters Church.

 WARS OF THE ROSES